Best DIY Home Security Systems of 2023

 simplisafe remote testing

-To find the best fit for a range of lifestyles and budgets, we extensively researched 10 DIY systems.
+To find the best fit for a range of lifestyles and budgets, we've extensively researched more than a dozen DIY systems.
 We looked at key features, home security policies, installation, customer reviews, instruction manuals, and all the fine print.

-We also did hands-on testing in real homes and even mystery-shopped to get the most authentic experience.
+We also did hands-on testing in real homes and mystery-shopped for a more authentic experience.
 Over the years, we've personally tested most of the systems on our list—except Alder and Link Interactive.
 None of the systems we tested is perfect and they all have quirks.
 But we couldn't find any fatal flaws that prevented alarms.

-We wanted our rankings to fit what folks want from self-install home security systems—so we surveyed our readers directly.
-Ultimately, it all comes down to that sweet, sweet moolah—with over two-thirds of respondents saying that saving money is their primary motivation.
+We wanted our rankings to fit what folks want from self-install security systems—so we surveyed our readers directly.
+Ultimately, it comes down to that sweet, sweet moolah—over two-thirds of respondents said saving money is their main goal.

 Learn more about the methodology we use for each of our reviews.